Enabling Energy-Efficient Simultaneous Multi-Task Reinforcement Learning through Spiking Neural Networks with Active Dendrites for Bio-inspired Generalist Agents: The MTSpark Methodology

 \subsection{Spiking Neuron with Active Dendrites}

-To enable multi-task learning, we equip our spiking neuron model with active dendrites, which modulate the spiking activity of the integrate-and-fire (IF) neurons based on task-specific context signals; see the illustration in Figure~\ref{fig_ActiveDendrites}.
-The context signal ($c$) is provided as input to all the dendrites on each IF neuron.
-After introducing active dendrites to the IF neurons, the incoming spikes contribute to the membrane potential of the respective neuron, whise behavior can be stated as Equation~\ref{eq_NeuronWithDendrites}.
+This step aims to enhance task specialization and mitigate interference when learning multiple tasks.
+To achieve this, \textit{our key novelty in this step is equipping the spiking neurons with active dendrites, which modulate the spiking activity of the integrate-and-fire (IF) neurons based on task-specific context signals}, as shown in Figure~\ref{fig_ActiveDendrites}.
+The context signal ($c$) is provided as input to all of the dendrites on each IF neuron.
+After introducing active dendrites to the IF neurons, the incoming spikes contribute to the membrane potential of the respective neuron, whose behavior can be stated as Equation~\ref{eq_NeuronWithDendrites}.
 Here, $d_{j}$ are the dendritic weights associated with the $j^{th}$ dendritic segment, and $f(.)$ is a modulating function.
-Meanwhile, $V(t)$ is the membrane potential at time $t$ and $s_{i}(t)$ is the incoming spike from the $i^{th}$ presynaptic neuron If the membrane potential $V(t)$ crosses a predefined threshold $V_{th}$, the neuron fires a spike.
+Meanwhile, $V(t)$ is the neuron's membrane potential at time $t$, and $s_{i}(t)$ is the incoming spike from the $i^{th}$ presynaptic neuron.
+If $V(t)$ crosses a predefined threshold ($V_{th}$), the neuron generates a spike.